A complete guide to funeral plans

 Step 2: Research different policies and talk to your loved ones about what might be right for you.
 Don’t just compare plans on costs.
 Cheaper plans will typically be cheaper for a reason.
-Research different providers’ reputations and accreditation's.
+Research different providers’ reputations and accreditations.

 Step 3: Make sure the plan you are considering has enough cover to include everything that you want for your funeral – our funeral arrangements checklist can help.
 Most plans cover what you will need for a basic burial or cremation, whilst others will exclude things like doctors’ fees and headstones and may not guarantee to cover things like cremation fees.